Frevo

 Sourcing Logic and the Market-to-Counter Relationship

-The editorial angle on any tasting menu that commits to daily-freshness discipline is not the individual dish but the sourcing decision that precedes it.
+The menu begins with sourcing decisions as much as with finished dishes.
 Frevo's menu illustrates this concretely: Japanese mackerel served with shiso leaf and smoked trout roe in a crispy nori shell places Japanese fish-market priorities (day-catch species, careful temperature preservation) inside a French counter-service format.
 Madai, sea bream grilled over binchotan charcoal, requires sourcing a species associated with Japanese ceremonial and fine-dining culture, one that arrives in New York through a narrow import and specialty-supplier chain.
-The commitment to binchotan grilling, a charcoal type prized for even, clean heat and low ash output, reflects a kitchen that has decided on technique before the market tells it what's available, a supply-demand inversion that typically produces a more constrained, more focused seasonal menu.
+The commitment to binchotan grilling, a charcoal type prized for even, clean heat and low ash output, reflects a kitchen that has decided on technique before the market tells it what's available, a supply-demand inversion that produces a more focused seasonal menu.

 Butternut squash paired with black truffle and parmesan in a warm doughnut format, and 36-month-aged Comté paired with honey ice cream, are dishes where French ingredient logic (truffle, long-aged cheese) meets a more playful structural framework.
 Thirty-six month Comté is an aging designation well above the standard twelve-to-eighteen months available at retail; sourcing it implies a direct relationship with an affineur or specialist importer rather than a general food distributor.
 These are procurement signals as much as culinary ones, and they position Frevo within the cohort of American tasting-menu programs, including Single Thread Farm in Healdsburg and Lazy Bear in San Francisco, that treat sourcing specificity as a core part of the guest experience rather than a background operational matter.